 Bustling market towns, traditional fishing ports, Medieval villages, ancient stone circles, and obelisks are dotted all over this magical Celtic corner of France.
 It's historic, rustic, and a sun drenched destination with a very real charm about it.

 Beautiful Brittany truly caters for all tastes and has a wonderful laid-back pace of life, a near relative of our own Cornwall but without the crowds.
 While camping in south Brittany hunt down a local festival, such as July's Fête de la Cornouaille which is Brittany's biggest celebration of Breton culture.
-For the more active, seek out some of Europe's top (and uncrowded) surfing and bodyboarding beaches and head for South Brittany's most thrill-a-minute family parks at Le Conguel and La Grande Métairie.
+For the more active, seek out some of Europe's top (and uncrowded) surfing and bodyboarding beaches and head for South Brittany's most thrill-a-minute family parks Des Menhirs and La Grande Métairie.

 "Loved this park, lovely location, good entertainment & bar" Kelly